sumedhaKl/student-2/_posts/2023-12-13-UndecidableProblems.md

 B) The conjecture revolves around finding the optimal path in a graph.

-C) Collatz Conjecture deals with iterating over integers using a specific sequence until reaching the value 1.
+--> C) Collatz Conjecture deals with iterating over integers using a specific sequence until reaching the value 1.
+Explanation: There is an infinite number of integers so it is very unlikely to test all the integers in order to reach the end value 1.

 D) It's a hypothesis about the behavior of sorting algorithms.